“This is life. Things get taken away. You will learn to start over many times — or you will be useless.” ~ Mitch Albom

-Your attacking yourself is not going to help the situation.
+You attacking you is not going to help the situation.
 Instead of tearing yourself down and blaming yourself, give yourself some credit for knowing how to get out of the situation you’re in.
-You have the creativity, resilience and ability to move forward.
+You have the creativity, resilience, and ability to move forward.
 You’ve done this before.

 Remind yourself that you’re worthy, able and smart enough to get through this situation.
 You may have made mistakes that landed you here, but you’re smart enough to learn from those mistakes and not repeat them in the future.

 You can view the world through two pairs of lenses.
 One pair of lenses – the one we pick up most often – is gloom and doom.
 Everything is falling apart and your life is over.
 The other pair of lenses is the sense that this setback – even though it’s a serious one – is simply preparing you for something greater.

 In this setback is something good.
 In this setback are a message and a lesson for you to learn.
 This setback is going to turn your life’s low point into your high point.